-Individualized accommodations as an approach to curtailing institutionalization during and after law.
-The need for disaster-related disasters accommodations is always foreseeable.
+Individualized accommodations as an approach to curtailing institutionalization during and after disasters law.
+The need for disaster-related accommodations is always foreseeable.
+However, providing them to prevent institutionalization requires both anticipating and solving problems.
+Effective problem-solving also requires a commitment to serving people with disabilities in the most integrated setting appropriate to their needs under all circumstances.

-As stated above, accommodations that provide equal access to disaster-related programs and services are required by federal

-Even though failure to plan for providing individualized accommodations is not a valid reason for choosing institutionalization, it is frequently cited as a necessary solution "in light of the disaster."
+As stated above, accommodations that provide equal access to disaster-related programs and services are required by federal Even though failure to plan for providing individualized accommodations is not a valid reason for choosing institutionalization, it is frequently cited as a necessary solution "in light of the disaster."